woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - How many student credits [Kandidaatintutkielma](course)
 - How many student points [Genes and Genomes](course)
 - How many student credits from [Business, Society and Nature (Independent study) Autumn 2018](course)
-- How many student points from [Learning difficulties and the challenges in schooling in multicultural settings: critical reflections on the role of teachers(course)
+- How many student points from [Learning difficulties and the challenges in schooling in multicultural settings: critical reflections on the role of teachers](course)
 - How many ECTS from [Sukupuoli, perhe ja yhteiskunta](course)
 - How many student credits is [Pääoma-lukuseminaari](course)
 - How many points is [Vuorovaikutuksen perusteet](course)